Seymour-Lee/leetcode-solutions/notes/bq.md

+\1.
+Tell me a challenge you had where the best way forward was not clear cut.
+How did you decide what to do?

+\2.
+Give me an example of something you tried to accomplish but failed.

+\3.
+Give me an example of a time when you showed initiative.

+\4.
+Give me an example of a time when you motivated others.

+\5.
+Tell me about a time when you delegated a project effectively.

+\6.
+Tell me about a time when you coached someone.

+\7.
+When have you used your fact finding skills to solve a problem?

 ·        Ownership - Tell me about a time when you took on something significant outside your area of responsibility.
 Why was it important?
 What was the outcome?
 OR Give me an example of a time when you didn't think you were going to meet the commitments you promised.
 How did you identify the risk and communicate it to stakeholders?
 What was the outcome?

 ·        Deliver Results - Tell me about a goal that you set that took a long time to achieve or that you are still working towards.
 How do you keep focused on the goal given the other priorities you have?
 OR Tell me about a time where you not only met a goal but considerably exceeded expectations.
 How were you able to do it?
 What challenges did you have to overcome?